mark-watson/Clojure-AI-Book/manuscript/simple_rdf_sparql.md

 ## Summary

 This chapter demonstrated a minimalistic RDF datastore and a partial SPARQL query processor.
 We built the foundation to manage RDF triples and run basic pattern-based queries.
-This simple example can serve as a springboard for more advanced features like full SPARQL support, optimization techniques, and complex query structures.
+This simple example can serve as a minimal embedded RDF data store for larger applications or as springboard for more advanced features like full SPARQL support, optimization techniques, and complex query structures.
 I hope, dear reader, that you have fun with this example.